jentery/engl391/index.md

 I will also supplement some of the games listed above with optional material: open-access readings, video, and podcast episodes.

 See the schedule below for details about what to read and when.

+# Workload

+The most important thing to know about this course is that *I'll opt for care in every instance.* If the workload becomes too much, or we're juggling more than we should, then we'll cut materials.
+I've planned for the maximum in advance, under the assumption that we won't get to everything.
+And that's totally fine.

+I suggest dedicating 3 to 5 hours of study to English 391 each week, plus 3 hours for weekly meetings (TWF).
+Of course, 3 to 5 hours per week is only a guideline.
+You may find that you need more or less time depending on the activity, your preferences, and your own familiarity with the work and materials involved.

+In Brightspace, I will also message you once each week (usually on Fridays) with an update on how the course is progressing and what you might consider as we move forward (to plan for reading, games, assignments, due dates, and whatnot).